In this guide, we’ll walk you through the steps you need to create your first configurable product using WooCommerce Product Configurator.

 Enable the configurator

-So you’ve added your product attributes and variables, and you’re ready to start putting your configurable product together.
+We’ve added our product attributes and variables, and we’re ready to start putting our configurable product together.

-In 1.4.0, we have included a small update to the Configurator tab toolbar.
-Whilst editing your product, find the Product Data section, and click Configurator.
+While editing your product, find the Product Data section and click Configurator.
 Enable Configurator by clicking the toggle switch, found next to the Update button.

 Prepare the image layers